St James & St Christopher Shiregreen

 · Physical: Bruises, bites, burns and scalds, fractures, Female genital mutilation.

-adequate food or clothing, warmth, hygiene, medical care or supervision.
+provide adequate food or clothing, warmth, hygiene, medical care or supervision.
 Failure for a child to grow within the normally expected pattern.
 Failure to provide adequate love and affection.
-Isolation and not being allowed to participate in activities.
+Isolation and not being allowed to participate

-with adults, sexually provocative play with other children, hints of sexual activity in play, drawing, conversation, requests for contraceptive advice, severe sleep disturbance, change of eating habits, social isolation and withdrawal, inappropriate physical
+sexually provocative behaviour with adults, sexually provocative play with other children, hints of sexual activity in play, drawing, conversation, requests for contraceptive advice, severe sleep disturbance, change of eating habits, social isolation and withdrawal,

 Step 2: Take up the references provided by the applicant.